rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 3.a.3 UI Representation of Flipped Cards (2 Points) [x] 3.a.3.1 Visually represent the flipped state of a card in the player's hand and when active on the board.
 (1 Point) [x] 3.a.3.2 Clearly display the currently active rule/effect of a flipped card.
-(1 Point) [x] 3.a.4 Flip Card Draw Restriction (3 Points)
+(1 Point) [x] 3.a.3.3 Implement a dedicated modal or UI element for players to interact with flip cards.
+(2 Points) [x] 3.a.4 Flip Card Draw Restriction (3 Points)
 [x] 3.a.4.1 Prevent players from drawing a "flip card" if they have no "rule" or "modifier" cards in their hand.
 (2 Points) [x] 3.a.4.2 If a "flip card" is drawn under this condition, re-roll the card to a random "rule", "prompt", or "modifier" card instead.
 (1 Point)